 This light is great for most glow-in-the-dark reactive pigments and is easy to tow around, but at a little over 9 pounds, it is a little heftier than some of our other options.

-- ♫Wide Application: Lighting supplies are great idea for Halloween and Christmas glow parties.
-Just mount on equipment at gym, studio, Club, churches, wedding, birthday party, galleries, disco, KTV, museums room etc.
+- 【Wide Application Blacklight Bar 】: Glow light backdrop are great idea for Halloween and Christmas glow parties.
+Just mount on equipment at gym, studio, Club, churches, wedding, birthday party, galleries, disco, KTV, museums room etc. Ideal for illuminating painting, pigments, dyes, glow in the dark party, fluorescent poster, game room, vending booth, Christmas Blacklight.

 Similar to the lightbar, this flat par serves as a powerful source of blacklight that is very versatile at the same time.
 This will fit right into any mobile DJ setup, and it’s priced at $36.